How Much Can a Landlord Raise Rent in Illinois in 2023?

 A rent increase that is significantly higher than the market rate or that is unaffordable for the tenant, could be considered unreasonable.
 Additionally, landlords cannot raise rent in a discriminatory manner or in retaliation against tenants who have exercised their legal rights.

 It's important to note that some cities in Illinois have implemented rent control laws, which might limit the amount of rent increases for certain properties.
 For example, Reno has a 5% plus inflation cap on rent increases for certain properties.
 So, it would be best to check with your local government to see if there are any rent control laws in effect in your area.
+The median Fair Market Rent in Illinois is $906 for a 2-bedroom home in 2023.

 In short - The state of Illinois does not provide a limit to rent increases.